 Determining that the STI-CA/PKI provides a warranty with regards to the issued certificates.

 Any other criteria that may be specified by the STI-GA.

+The format and mechanism for distribution of the Trust List are detailed in section 9.

+Managing STI Certificate Revocation List

+Per [ATIS-1000080], it is anticipated that initially some service providers will not support short-lived certificates, thus a mechanism for publication and maintenance of Certificate Revocation Lists (CRLs) is required.
+Rather than each STI-CA publishing a CRL, a centrally managed, comprehensive CRL for all STI certificates distributed by the STI-PA shall be used, following the CRL model outlined in [RFC 5280].
+The CRL shall be a list of SHAKEN SPC level certificates including all current, non-expired certificates that have been revoked either by the Service Provider or the STI-PA.
+The CRL shall be distributed to the service providers using the same HTTPS interface over which the STI-CA list is distributed as detailed in section 9.

+It is anticipated that the CRL will not be large given that service providers are not expected to be using a large number of certificates initially and some service providers will choose to use short-lived certificates which should not require the use of the CRL mechanism defined here.
+Service providers will establish their own criterion for revoking certificates and, initially, a manual out-ot-band mechanism (e.g. e-mail) is likely sufficient for these occurrences, unless and until operational experience indicates otherwise.

-Distributing Trusted STI-CA List
+Distributing Trusted STI-CA List and STI Certificate Revocation List

-This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STI- Cas.
-Clause 7.2 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT) [RFC 7519].
+This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STI- CAs and STI Certificate Revocation List.
+Clause 9.1 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT) [RFC 7519].

-Format of STI-CA List
+Format of STI-CA and STI Certificate Revocation Lists

-The STI-CA list shall contain the key for the trust list as well as the algorithm used for the signature.
+The trusted STI-CA and STI certificate revocation lists shall contain the key as well as the algorithm used for the signature.
 The trust list is distributed in the form of a standard JWT with the following fields in the protected header:

 alg: Algorithm used in the signature of the STI-CA list.